Table of Contents

 The board runs a traditional UEFI BIOS based on Aptio V. There’s no fancy graphical UI or mouse control, but you get virtually the full set of features typically found on Chinese boards.
 You can adjust RAM timings, enable ReBAR, Secure Boot, and configure the TPM 2.0 module.
 There’s no overclocking for unlocked‑multiplier CPUs, but that feature isn’t often needed on budget boards.

 As usual, the firmware exposes a large number of settings, but a significant portion of them simply doesn’t work.
-Also present are the standard quirks found in almost every such firmware: non‑functional motherboard temperature sensors (don’t be alarmed if you see around 120 °C) and a power‑consumption sensor that reports heavily understated values.
+Also present are the standard quirks found in almost every such firmware: non‑functional motherboard temperature sensors (don’t be alarmed if you see around 120 °C) and a power-consumption sensor that heavily underreports actual wattage.

 Nevertheless, the stock BIOS is quite suitable for daily use, and after the initial setup you’ll rarely need to go back in.